 Why alcohol and summer heat is a recipe for heat stroke

-For me, the best thing about summer is being able to walk out the door without a sweater or jacket.
+For me, one of the best things about summer is being able to walk out the door without a sweater or jacket.
 Just get up, throw on some clothes, and go!

 The worst thing, ironically, is the heat.
 And the humidity.
 I live for summer, but I’m not really a fan of sweating.